gordonguthrie/pometo/docs/implementation_reference/smoke_tests.md

-# Runtime Basics
+# Smoke Tests

-Because the documentation is also the test suite it is sometimes necessary to just bang out primitove statements that would clutter the user-facing documentation.
+Because the documentation is also the test suite it is sometimes necessary to just bang out primitive smoke tests that would clutter the user-facing documentation.

 This section is one such.
 It is a test suite for basic execution paths in `pometo_runtime`.